osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

 ....

+As you can tell from the above description  (cont)    Unfortunately virtio_driver interacts directly with pci::device so in order to add support of MMIO devices I had to refactor it to make it transport agnostic.
 There were two options - somehow use multiple inheritance to ??? or introduce virtio_device class to represent transport layer and make virtio_driver to talk to it.
 First option would have big ripple efffect and nasty ...

 * Virtio device interface class
 * Virtio pci modern and legacy device class